-The bottom line is that a lot of the safety concerns stem from improper use of essential oils that aren’t standardized the way that Young Living and other ISO and AFNOR standardized oils are.
+The bottom line is that a lot of the safety concerns stem from improper use of essential oils that aren’t standardized or high quality.
 Furthermore, please don’t let this general guideline scare you from the power of this gentle yet powerful wellness tool.
 The point is to use them as indicated and not go too heavy handed.
 Respect their power.

 Also, note that I have various blogs with studies which document their mechanisms and various peer-reviewed references.
-You can find them here.
+You can find them and references for quality here.

 Common Sense Safety Rules 101: